Is the End-of-the-year-Appeal Important?

-To that question, we answer a resounding ‘YES’.
-Given a charitable organization has the potential to raise up to 1/3 of its annual giving at the end of the year, the words you choose, your design, how personal and the accuracy of your data base, and your method of delivery are all definitely worth your time and creative thought.
-People are bombarded with mailers and emails so it is critical that yours stands out and you capture the reader within the first 3 seconds.
-Similar to a political mailer that is attempting to persuade the reader to cast a vote, the purpose of the piece for a charitable organization fundraising solicitation is to get the reader to take action, or make a donation.
+People are bombarded with mailers and emails so it is critical to stand out and capture the reader within the first 3 seconds.
+Similar to a political mailer that is attempting to persuade the reader to cast a vote, the purpose of fundraising solicitation is to get the reader to take action, which in this case is making a donation.

 What Should It Say?